-Executive Vice President and Chief Credit Officer.
+- Executive Vice President and Chief Credit Officer.
 Mr. McDonald has served the Farm Credit System since January 31, 1996.
 He was appointed Chief Credit Officer effective December 2003.
 Mr. McDonald has served in a variety of roles with Farm Credit as well as the commercial banking industry.
-Mr. McDonald runs a part-time family farmingranching operation.
-He is involved in residential rental properties and oil/gas activity.
+Mr. McDonald runs a part-time family farming-ranching operation.
+He is also involved in oil/gas activity.